April travel insurance USA review: detailed analysis of coverage, limits and pricing

 What does April travel insurance actually cover?

-Medical exists, but it is not the backbone.
+Medical cover exists, but it is not the backbone.
 The contract is built around cancellation and trip protection first, then layered with medical and assistance.

 Everything is bundled.
 No need to add options just to get basic coverage.
+Limits remain low across all tiers. $15,000 to $100,000 depending on the plan.

-Baggage low.
-Liability unclear.
-Assistance not detailed.
+Baggage cover is low.
+Liability remains unclear.
+Assistance is not described in much detail.

 Comparison of cover